SoftServeInc/smartparking/README.md

 git lfs install
 ```

-Please note that `*.h5` files are stored on Git LFS because of their size.
+Please note that large model files are stored on Git LFS because of their size.

 2\.
 Install Docker and setup a cron to clean up the archive directory: